ArdCarraigh/Blender_SRT_Addon/README.md

 ## Recommendations

-- In order to obtain a .json dump from a .srt, you must install [Wolvenkit 7](https://github.com/WolvenKit/WolvenKit-7/releases)
+- In order to obtain a .json dump from a .srt, you must install [Wolvenkit 7](https://github.com/WolvenKit/WolvenKit-7/releases),
-- For the addon to automatically read and write .srt files, you must add the path to WolvenKit's CLI.exe in the addon preferences
+- For the addon to automatically read and write .srt files, you must add the path to WolvenKit's CLI.exe in the addon preferences,
 ![addon_preferences](https://imgur.com/WFjB5sP.png)
 - The addon is able to leverage the [DDS Addon](https://github.com/matyalatte/Blender-DDS-Addon/releases).
 When this dds addon is installed, the .srt importer will automatically use it to open .dds files if needed.
-Moreover, when installed, it offers the possibility to create billboard textures as .dds directly from the SpeedTree side panel
+Moreover, when installed, it offers the possibility to create billboard textures as .dds directly from the SpeedTree side panel.

 ## Limitations

-- The addon doesn't support wind.
+- The addon doesn't support wind,
+- The addon is meant for SpeedTree v7 assets.
+Earlier .srt versions may not work properly and later speedtree versions don't support .srt format at all,
 - The .srt export is specifically designed towards the engines with the shader "SHADER_GEN_MODE_UNIFIED_SHADERS" used by REDEngine (The Witcher 3).
-Other engines such as Unreal Engine may or may not be able to read the exported file from this addon.
+Other engines such as Unreal Engine may or may not be able to read the exported file from this addon,
-- A couple specificities of that shader is that rigid meshes and horizontal billboards are not supported.
-Thus, these are currently not exported by the .srt exporter.
+- A couple specificities of that game shader is that rigid meshes and horizontal billboards are not supported.
+Thus, these are currently not exported by the .srt exporter,
+- The blender shader only works with EEVEE renderer and it looks best with a hand-crafted lighting rather than a hdri,
+- Colors are expected to differ from in-game visuals as the shader I built in Blender is not a 1:1 reproduction,
 - The billboard texture generator supports both vertical and horizontal billboards independently, but provides wrong results when trying to generate a texture for both at the same time.
-- Colors are expected to differ from the original in-game asset as the shader I built in Blender is not a 1:1 reproduction.

 ## Documentation

-Some general documentation about SpeedTree can be found [here](https://docs.speedtree.com/doku.php?id=start)
+Some general documentation about SpeedTree can be found [here](https://docs.speedtree.com/doku.php?id=start).

 Video demonstration of the various tools present in the side panel of the addon (old version):
 [![SpeedTree Addon Video](https://i.ytimg.com/vi/9nWWpDncmZg/maxresdefault.jpg)](https://www.youtube.com/watch?v=9nWWpDncmZg)